the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lifting-state.md

 );
 ~~~~~~~

-We learned about the callback handler previously, because it helps us to keep an open communication channel from Search to App component.
+We learned about the callback handler previously because it helps us to keep an open communication channel from Search to App component.
 Now the Search component doesn't manage the state anymore, but only passes up the event to the App component via a callback handler after text is entered into the HTML input field.
 You could also display the `searchTerm` again in the App component (from state, when using `searchTerm` directly) or Search component (from props, when passing the `searchTerm` state down as props).

 Rule of thumb: Always manage state at a component level where every component that's interested in it is one that either manages the state (using information directly from state, e.g. App component) or a component below the managing component (using information from props, e.g. List or Search).
 If a component below needs to update the state (e.g. Search), pass a callback handler down to it which allows it to update it.
 If a component needs to use the state (e.g. displaying it), pass it down as props.